How ICS2 works

 How can a business obtain an EORI number?

-Businesses can apply online through the EU Commission website.
+Businesses can apply for an EORI number online via the EU Commission website.

 Do U.S. retailers need an EORI number?